konduto/php-sdk/README.md

 use Konduto\Models;
 ```

-`Konduto` provides methods for using Konduto services, such analyzing an order, querying or updating an existent order:
+`Konduto` provides methods for using Konduto services, such as sending an order for analysis (POST), querying (GET) or updating an existent order (PUT):

 ```
-// Sends an order for analysis
+// Send order for analysis
 $analyzedOrder = Konduto::analyze($order);
 ```
 ```
-// Queries a previously analyzed order
+// Query a previously analyzed order
 $order = Konduto::getOrder($orderId);
 ```
 ```
-// Updates the status of a previously analyzed order Konduto::updateOrderStatus($orderId, $status, $comments);
+// Update the status of a previously analyzed order Konduto::updateOrderStatus($orderId, $status, $comments);
 ```